pkhalaj/monkey-wrench/docs/source/static/introduction.rst

 Introduction
 -------------
-**Monkey wrench** gathers the tools to run `CHIMP <https://github.com/simonpf/chimp>`_, fetch and process its input files, analyse and visualise its output, and much more!
+**Monkey wrench** gathers the tools to run `CHIMP`_, fetch and process its input files, analyse and visualise its output, and much more!
 It is an attempt to avoid *reinventing the wheel* by consolidating all Python scripts and codes that we use alongside CHIMP.

 In particular, you can: